POSTED BY October 3, 2011 COMMENTS (388)ON

-Coparcener is someone who has the right to demand the share of the property of family; coparceners are generally the Karta (Main decision maker of family, usually the Father, but Manmohan Singh had 5 years ago brought an amendement which stated that Females can become Karta & there can be an all female HUF as well), then sons & daughters, grandsons and great grandsons in order of their first right.
+Coparcener is someone who has the right to demand the share of the property of family; coparceners are generally the Karta (Main decision maker of family, usually the Father, but Manmohan Singh had 5 years ago brought an amendment which stated that Females can become Karta & there can be an all female HUF as well), then sons & daughters, grandsons and great grandsons in order of their first right.

 As discussed above, the main advantage of an HUF derives from the fact that an extra PAN Card is issued for the HUF.
-We’ll explain this benefit with the help of following example.
+We’ll explain this tax saving benefit with the help of following example.

 Now the Question is – In whose hands should this Rental Income of Rs.
 6 Lakhs p.a. be taxed?
 In real life, the most sought after solution is to show the rent as income of wife or anyone who has no income or less income so that the tax liability is least.
 But is it the best solution?